 The four factors of production are land, labor, capital, and entrepreneurship.
 They are the inputs needed for supply.
-They produce all the goods and services in an economy.
-That's measured by gross domestic product.
+They produce all the goods and services in an economy, measured by gross domestic product.

 Land as a Factor of Production